-This chapter is in the process of being written (that is, even more so than the other chapters).
-Once it is finished, throughout this tutorial, we will see on a single example how to use the value analysis for the following tasks:
+Throughout this tutorial, we will see on a single example how to use the value analysis for the following tasks :

 - 1. to get familiar with foreign code,

 - 2. to produce documentation automatically,

 - 3. to search for bugs,

 - 4. to guarantee the absence of bugs.